 Council will levy a stormwater management service charge, under section 496A of the Act, against rateable properties for which the service is available in order to establish and sustain a funding source for improved storm water management.
-This charge appears as a separate additional stormwater management services.
-Council has a stormwater capital works program and as a result, a global approach will be used to enable significant works to be funded at a given time using all the revenue levied.
+This charge appears as a separate charge on the rate notice.

 The charging methodology used by Council was established under the guidelines released by the Office of Local Government.
-The guidelines provide Council with the opportunity to levy charges on a catchment area or global basis while ensuring the total income generated does not exceed the level of expenditure for new and
+The guidelines provide Council with the opportunity to levy charges on a catchment area or global basis while ensuring that the total income generated does not exceed the level of expenditure for new and additional stormwater management services.
+Council has a stormwater capital works program and as a result, a global approach will be used to enable significant works to be funded at a given time using all the revenue levied.